twilio-professional-services/flex-project-template/README.md

 ---

 # Flex Project Template
 The _Flex Project Template_ is a starting point for Flex solutions of any size.
 It proposes recommendations around package structure and solution management.
-It can be used for projects or simple standalone features.
+It can be used for large projects or simple standalone features.

+You can have the solution running locally with little overhead or have a development pipeline setup in a matter of minutes (really!)

-The primary aims of this template are to
+The primary aims of this template are

-1. Make building on Flex *easier*
+1. To make interatively building on Flex *easier*
 2. Improve interoperability of plugin features by proposing some standardization
-3. Accelerate project setup with options for asset and configuration versioning across multiple Twilio accounts
+3. Massively accelerate project setup with options for asset and configuration versioning across multiple Twilio accounts

 ---